Features#

 # Re-use packages from a previous bootstrap (no network)

-cx bootstrap --prefix /opt/conda --offline
+cx --path /opt/conda bootstrap --offline

-cx bootstrap --payload ./packages/ --offline
+cx bootstrap --bundle ./packages/ --offline

 Self-contained binary (cxz)#